-Excess excavation material shall be removed from the property and shall not be placed in public areas or on roads.
+Excess excavation material shall be removed from the property and shall not be placed in common public areas or on roads.
 Excavation, except for utility trenching, shall be on the Owner's home site only.
 Contractors are prohibited from spreading excess debris or material over the remainder of the home site, roadway, other property, or any other home site without approval.
-Builders and Owners shall take extreme care to protect and preserve existing vegetation and other natural features on their Lots.
+Extreme care shall be taken by Builders and Owners Builders and Owners shall take extreme care to protect and preserve existing vegetation and other natural features on their lotLots.